| | | | | Learning

 were used for making things smell better and freshening the air in medieval

+times.
 Also, some herbs and spices were used in magic for protection, luck and other

 desired states.
 Let children use the mortar and pestle to try grinding something